Google Sheets link

-Fivetran will check for updates to the spreadsheet on the interval that you select in the Fivetran UI.
+Fivetran checks for updates in the named range of the spreadsheet on the interval that you select in the Fivetran dashboard.

 Columns with a title that is left empty or contains only spaces (the first cell of the column) are ignored.
 This can be used to ignore particular columns on purpose.